a-ludwig/smart_hans/README.md

 ### Software

 Install requirements in requirements.txt.
-Make sure to have a working Cuda installation.
+Make sure to have a working CUDA installation.
 Smart Hans worked fine with CUDA 11.6.

 ### Hardware

-Check the Setup Instruction in the !Instructions-Directory and set up Hardware accordingly.
+Check the setup instruction in the !Instructions directory and set up hardware accordingly.

 ## Running Smart Hans

 To run Hans in an exhibition setup run "main.py".
 Hans will then work according to the Instructions given in "Hansi_Interaktionsanleitung".

-The model in the "export"-directory will be loaded for making predictions.
+The model in the export directory will be loaded for making predictions.